 Is Slam Poetry the Last Resort of the Failed Comedian?

 “Most spoken word artists are failed comedians, too bored or dumb to do their homework, read the books, listen to the classic sound recordings.”
-So says poet Todd Swift, one of the fathers of Slam in America.
+So said poet Todd Swift, one of the fathers of Slam in America (Argotist online).

 The following year, a number of Galway poets were on the Slam shortlist, myself included, and since we’d decided humour was the thing, we brought our funniest poems.
 Dennis O Driscoll, however, along with the other judges that year, valued quality of language over performance and so a quiet delicate poem won.
 The year after, the organisers couldn’t make up their minds – performance or content?
 A compromise was reached as they agreed to split the prize, half for performance, half for content.
 Subsequently, the matter was resolved by dropping the competition altogether.